rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 <a name="5.27.31.3">5.27.31.3</a> If both the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) and name of distributor associated with an earlier manifestation appear together with the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) and name of distributor of the manifestation being described, transcribe each distributor with the place to which it corresponds.

-## 5.27.32 Names of distributors in multipart monographs
+## 5.27.32 Names of distributors in multiple unit resources

 <a name="5.27.32.1">5.27.32.1</a> If the manifestation is issued in more than one physical part and the distributor or the distributor’s form of name changes in the course of publication, transcribe as Name of distributor the name in the first or earliest part and always record the distributor’s name in the later part(s) in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.34.1](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.34.1)).

-## 5.27.33 Names of distributors containing grammatically inseparable place names or dates
+## 5.27.33 Names of distributors containing visually or grammatically inseparable place names or dates

-<a name="5.27.33.1">5.27.33.1</a> If the Name of distributor contains grammatically inseparable statements relating to [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), transcribe them as part of the Name of distributor.
+<a name="5.27.33.1">5.27.33.1</a> If the Name of distributor contains visually or grammatically inseparable statements relating to [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), transcribe them as part of the Name of distributor.
 Supply the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) in square brackets in the appropriate element.

 >**Example:**
 >Place of distribution: <CITE>[London]</CITE>